Australia swelters through heat wave as bushfire risk grows | Science-Environment

 Australia swelters through heat wave as bushfire risk grows

 Australia's southeast on Saturday sweated through a heat wave that raised the risk of bushfires and led authorities to ban fires in large parts of New South Wales state.
-The nation's weather forecaster predicted a maximum temperature in Sydney, the capital of Australia's most populous state New South Wales, on Saturday of 40 degrees Celsius (104 degrees Fahrenheit), almost 15 degrees above the average December high for the city.
+The nation's weather forecaster predicted a maximum temperature in Sydney, Australia's most populous city, of 40 degrees Celsius (104 degrees Fahrenheit), almost 15 degrees above the average December high for the city.

 Australia's southeast on Saturday sweated through a heat wave that raised the risk of bushfires and led authorities to ban fires in large parts of New South Wales state.

-The nation's weather forecaster predicted a maximum temperature in Sydney, the capital of Australia's most populous state New South Wales, on Saturday of 40 degrees Celsius (104 degrees Fahrenheit), almost 15 degrees above the average December high for the city.
-At Observatory Hill in the centre of Sydney, the temperature was 37 degrees Celsius (98.6 degrees Fahrenheit) at 11:00 a.m.
-(00:00 GMT) on Saturday, according to forecaster data.
+The nation's weather forecaster predicted a maximum temperature in Sydney, Australia's most populous city, of 40 degrees Celsius (104 degrees Fahrenheit), almost 15 degrees above the average December high for the city.
+At Observatory Hill in the centre of Sydney, the capital of News South Wales, the temperature was 38.9 C (102 F) at 1 p.m.
+(0200 GMT) on Saturday, according to forecaster data.

-Speaking in Sydney, Prime Minister Anthony Albanese said it was "a time to ensure that we look after each other and stay safe".
-"Today in Sydney, and in other parts of the east coast, it's a reminder that there just might be something in this climate change stuff," Albanese said, according to an official transcript.
+Prime Minister Anthony Albanese said in Sydney it was "a time to ensure that we look after each other and stay safe".
+"Today in Sydney, and in other parts of the east coast, it's a reminder that there just might be something in this climate change stuff," Albanese said, according to a transcript.

-The heat heightens the risk of bushfires amid an already high-risk fire season due to an El Nino weather event, typically associated with extremes such as wildfires, cyclones and droughts.
-New South Wales fire authorities said on social media platform X that a total fire ban was in place for large swaths of the state, including Sydney, given "very hot, dry and windy conditions" forecast.
+The heat heightens the risk of bushfires in an already high-risk fire season during Australia's December-February summer due to an El Nino weather event, typically associated with extremes such as wildfires, cyclones and droughts.
+New South Wales fire authorities said on social media platform X that a fire ban was in place for large swaths of the state, including Sydney, given "very hot, dry and windy conditions" brought by warm northwesterly winds.

+There were 71 grass and bushfires - 21 of them uncontained - burning across New South Wales on Saturday, the state's Rural Fire Service said.
+Authorities are concerned about a return of dangerous fire conditions this summer after Australia's last two fire seasons were quiet compared with the 2019-2020 "Black Summer" that destroyed an area the size of Turkey and killed 33 people.

-There were more than 50 grass and bushfires burning across New South Wales on Saturday morning, according to the state's rural fire service.
-In a warning on Friday the weather forecaster said "severe heat wave conditions" would continue across much of New South Wales into next week, with peak temperatures predicted through the weekend.
+In a warning on Friday, the forecaster said "severe heat wave conditions" would continue in much of New South Wales into next week, with peak temperatures predicted for the weekend.
+At Sydney's Coogee Beach, head lifeguard Clive Stiff said the extreme heat meant a busy Saturday for those on patrol.

-Australia's last two fire seasons have been quiet compared with the catastrophic 2019-2020 "Black Summer" that destroyed an area the size of Turkey and killed 33 people.
+"We're mostly worried about sun safety and hydration, both for members of the public and members of the Patrol of course," Stiff said.
+Beachgoer Carley Carr took a more relaxed view of the heat.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)